Saqib Mahmood

-Saqib Mahmood (born 25 February 1997) is an English cricketer who plays for England and Lancashire.
-Primarily, he is a right-arm fast bowler.
+Saqib Mahmood (born 25 February 1997) is an English cricketer who plays for England and Lancashire as a right-arm fast bowler.
 He made his international Twenty20 debut for England in November 2019, with his Test debut in March 2022.

 Early life

 Mahmood was born in Birmingham, England to British Pakistani parents, with his ancestral roots in Attock, Punjab.

 Domestic career

 In April 2019, Mahmood became the first bowler for Lancashire to take a five-wicket haul in successive List A matches, when he did so in the 2019 Royal London One-Day Cup.

 In May 2021, Mahmood took his maiden five-wicket haul in first-class cricket, with 5/47 in the 2021 County Championship match against Yorkshire.

 In April 2022, he was bought by the Oval Invincibles for the 2022 season of The Hundred.
 However, the following month he was ruled out of the rest of the season after suffering a back stress fracture.

 Mahmood signed a new three-year contract to play white-ball cricket for Lancashire in October 2024.
 He was a key member of the Oval Invincibles team which emerged triumphant during the final of the 2024 The Hundred season and he played a pivotal role in helping his team Oval Invincibles to defend the title successfully by bowling a match winning spell of 3 for 17 runs against the Southern Brave and he masterminded the procession of wickets when he dismissed Leus du Plooy, Kieron Pollard and Laurie Evans inside seven balls.
 For his match winning efforts with the ball in the 2024 The Hundred final, he was awarded the player of the final.